Egge21M/npubcash-docs/docs/how-does-it-work.md

 # How does it work?

-npub.cash is a Lightning-Address powered by Cashu and nostr.
-It allows you to receive Lightning payments on a LUD16 address without registration.
+npub.cash is a Lightning address powered by Cashu and nostr.
+It lets anyone receive Lightning payments to a LUD‑16 address without registration.

 ## Identity

 npub.cash uses nostr identities.
-The public key becomes the address.
+Your nostr public key becomes your address.

-A npub.cash lightning address looks something like this
+A npub.cash Lightning address looks like this:

 ```email
 npub1mhcr4j594hsrnen594d7700n2t03n8gdx83zhxzculk6sh9nhwlq7uc226@npub.cash
 ```

-Therefore any nostr public key is a valid npub.cash address.
-The server simply saves a received payment and associates it with the public key.
+Any nostr public key is a valid npub.cash address.
+The server associates incoming payments with the provided public key.

-If a user wants to retrieve their saved payments, they request them and provide a valid NIP-98 header.
-The server validates the header and parses their public key from it.
-It then looks up saves payments for the public key and returns them.
+To retrieve your saved payments you authenticate using a NIP‑98 header.
+The server validates the header, extracts your public key, looks up saved payments for that key, and returns them.

-Thanks to this npub.cash does not require sign-up or setup.
-Any nostr user can use it straight away
+Because identity comes from nostr, npub.cash requires no sign‑up or setup—nostr users can use it immediately.

 ## Payments

-Npub.cash uses Cashu to handle payments, eliminating the need for traditional payment rails.
+npub.cash uses Cashu to handle payments.

+1. A payer sends a Lightning address request to the server for your nostr key.
+2. The server requests a Cashu BOLT11 quote from its configured mint.
-When the server receives a Lightning address request, it asks a Cashu mint for a Bolt11 `quote`.
-The mint responds with an invoice, which the server redirects to the payer.
+3. The mint returns a Lightning invoice; the server forwards this invoice to the payer.

-The mint will then respond with an invoice to pay, which gets redirected to the payer by the server.
-The server then keeps check whether the invoice was paid.
-Once it has been, the server saves the mint's quote in its database.
+4. The server monitors the invoice status.
+When it is paid, the server stores the paid quote and associates it with your public key.

+Later, you can claim funds by authenticating (NIP‑98) and requesting your saved quotes from the server.